 - 28. Will there be extracurricular activities for this school year at CPES?
-We will definitely have a Science Bowl team and Battle of the Books team.
-We will also have Girls on the Run as well.
-We will keep you informed of other opportunities as they develop.
-We have had Let Me Run groups for boys and other activities as well.
-Parents will be informed through the weekly E-Newsletter. - 29.
+Over the years, we have had competitions and clubs after school.
+These have included Battle of the Books, Science Fair, Oratorical Contests, Girls on the Run and a Boys' Running Club.
+Parents will be informed through the weekly E-Newsletter (BobChat) of opportunities available for children. - 29.
 Will there be school shirts for sale?
 Yes.
 Parents will be notified how they can purchase school themed wear. - 30.
 Is there a field where students can play soccer at recess?
 We have a play area for our upper grades students that is separate from our kindergarten students.